 Mental health targeted case management (MHTCM) services are case management services to persons within targeted groups.
 The target population that may receive MHTCM as part of the Texas Medicaid Program are persons, regardless of age, with a diagnosis or diagnoses of mental illness or serious emotional disturbance (SED), as defined in the latest edition of the American Psychiatric Association’s (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM), and who have been determined via a uniform assessment process to need MHTCM services.
 Excluded from this benefit are persons of any age with a single diagnosis of intellectual and developmental disabilities (IDD) and related conditions, or a single diagnosis of substance use disorder (SUD).
 MHTCM services are services furnished to assist persons in gaining access to needed medical, social, behavioral, educational, and other services and supports.

+Telemedicine and Telehealth

+Providers must defer to the needs of the person receiving services, allowing the mode of service delivery to be accessible, person- and family-centered, and primarily driven by the person’s choice and not provider convenience.

+Providers must provide MHTCM services to Medicaid eligible persons in accordance with accepted medical community standards and standards that govern occupations, as explained in Title 1 Texas Administrative Code (TAC) §371.1659.
+In addition, providers must deliver, to include delivery by telemedicine or telehealth, MHTCM services in full accordance with all applicable licensure and certification requirements.

+During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein.
+A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

+Synchronous Audiovisual Technology